all-in-one-of/SOPGI/README.md

-`To keep the tool performace as high as I could, I opted not to use "Shadow Rays" but instead inplement "Shadow Maps" as they are quicker and those are generated from point clouds as well and so afected by ARay SamplesWork as well.`
+`To keep the tool performace as high as I could, I opted not to use "Shadow Rays" but instead inplement "Shadow Maps" as they are quicker and those are generated from point clouds and so afected by ARay SamplesWork as well.`